-On the 14th March, 2016, 15th March, 2016, 16th March 2016 and 18th March 2016 between 20:00 hours and 22:30 hours and on the 19th March, 2016 between 22:00 hours and 00:45 hours, as the person responsible for the establishment styled as Murphy's Bar, situated in Tourist Street, St. Paul's Bay:
+On the 23rd March, 2016 between 22:10 hours and 22:35 hours, as the person responsible for the establishment styled as Murphy's Bar, situated in Tourist Street, St. Paul's Bay:

-- 1. Operated a loud speaker, gramophone, amplifier or similar instrument made or caused or suffered to be made which was so loud to have caused a nuisance to his neighbour Christopher Maggi; - 2.
-Also accused of becoming recidivist after he was sentenced on the 12th February 2016 before Magistrate Dr. Charmaine Galea LL.D in terms of sections

-49 and 50 of Chapter 9 of the Laws of Malta.
+1. Operated a loud speaker, gramophone, amplifier or similar instrument made or caused or suffered to be made which was so loud to have caused a nuisance to his neighbor Christopher Maggi; 2.
+Also accused of becoming recidivist after he was sentenced on the 12th February 2016 before Magistrate Dr. Charmaine Galea LL.D in terms of sections 49 and 50 of Chapter 9 of the Laws of Malta.